benc-uk/kube-workshop/k3s/10-gitops-flux/readme.md

 This could be applied to the cluster with the following command `kubectl -k ./overlay apply`, however there is no need to do this.

+An interesting feature of kustomize you may want to check out is [variable substitution](https://fluxcd.io/flux/components/kustomize/kustomization/#variable-substitution)

 ## GitOps & Flux

 GitOps is a methodology where you declaratively describe the entire desired state of your system using git.
 This includes the apps, config, dashboards, monitoring and everything else.
 This means you can use git branches and PR processes to enforce control of releases and provide traceability and transparency.